 At this time of the year (i.e. RRSP Season), lenders advertise to anyone who cares to listen to consider taking an RRSP loan so they can save up for retirement.

 So what’s the catch?

 Is it a good idea to take out an RRSP loan?
 When should you consider an RRSP loan?

 You get an RRSP contribution room every year that you have earned income.
 The contribution room is 18% of your income up to a maximum amount of $27,230 (2020) or $26,500 (2019).

 One of the reasons individuals consider taking out RRSP loans is because they have accumulated RRSP contribution room and they really want to start putting something away for retirement.

 Some scenarios where taking an RRSP loan may make sense include:

-1. In a high tax bracket
+1. You are in a high tax bracket

 It generally makes sense to put funds in your RRSP if you are in a tax bracket that is higher now that what it would be when you are in retirement.
 The higher your tax bracket now compared to when you retire, the greater the tax savings.

-This differential in taxes paid now as opposed to later may make the case for maximizing your RRSP first before using up your Tax Free Savings Account (TFSA).
+This differential in taxes paid now as opposed to later may make the case for maximizing your RRSP first before using up your Tax-Free Savings Account (TFSA).